 Fighting Climate Change – Progress Towards 100% Renewable Energy

 We work to eliminate our dependence on fossil fuels and reverse the worst impacts of climate change.
 In 2008, we helped to pass the Global Warming Solutions Act in MA which helped us set goals to reduce our carbon emissions which we’re on track to hit.
-Now we’re asking our college campuses and communities to commit to getting 100% of their energy from clean, renewable sources.
-Our chapter at Salem State successfully passed a resolution through the city council, making Salem the first city in MA to commit to 100% renewable energy.
-Now, we’re working on 20 campuses across MA to get similar commitments from our campus leadership and support statewide legislation that will do the same.
+We launched our 100% renewable energy campaign back in 2016 and within 5 months, our chapter at Salem State successfully passed a resolution through the city council, making Salem the first city in MA to commit to 100% renewable energy.
+Since then 14 other cities and towns have made similar commitments and we’re advocating at the statewide level to make sure MA commits to a goal of 100% renewable energy.

 Dunkin’ Donuts Retires the Foam Cup